Understand society, shape policy and build a successful career with our Sociology and Politics degree.

 As part of your degree, you could study abroad on a placement at one of Bath Spa’s partner universities.

-We run optional visits to places such as criminal justice institutions and religious places of worship.
-You can take a dedicated fieldwork module.
+We also run optional visits to places such as criminal justice institutions, religious places of worship and local and national government institutions.

-A Sociology degree is useful for any career that involves working with people, either in the private, public or third sectors, typically:
+A Sociology and Politics degree is useful for any career that involves working with people, either in the private, public or third sectors, typically:

 • Management or administration in the public or private sector